AnalogCyan/Sticky-Paws-Server/README.md

 # Sticky Paws Server

-This repository contains the server-side code for the game [Sticky Paws DX](https://github.com/Jonnil/Sticky-Paws-DX).
+This repository contains the server-side code for the game [Sticky Paws](https://github.com/Jonnil/Sticky-Paws-DX).
 The server is written in Python and provides API endpoints for uploading, listing, and downloading custom levels.

 ## API Endpoints